 Sea salt flakes

 Put the potatoes in a large saucepan, cover with water and salt generously.
 Bring the water to the boil and then allow to simmer until the potatoes are just tender (around 10-15 minutes).
 Drain and set aside.

 Heat the olive oil in a large frying pan.
 Add the garlic, coriander and the crushed chillies and fry for a couple of minutes to release their natural aromas.

 Add the turmeric and the lime juice, mix and let it sizzle away for a very few seconds.

 Tip in the drained potatoes, take off the heat and stir gently to coat them with the spice mixture.

-Add the chopped herbs and a generous amount of sea salt flakes.
+Add the chopped herbs, lime zest and a generous amount of sea salt flakes.
 Tip out onto a serving plate and sprinkle with Aleppo pepper.

 Serve warm or at room temperature.